ebaquera/dbz-to-bigquery/README.md

 After upload, we'll need to create a new Dataflow function from Template.
 Choose any name convenient and select `Pub/Sub to BigQuery` as the template.

 Under optional parameters choose:
- - Input Pub/Sub topic: leave none, as you need to only specify one of the options.
+ - `Input Pub/Sub topic`: leave none, as you need to only specify one of the options.
- - Input Pub/Sub subscription: select the subscription we created for this example.
+ - `Input Pub/Sub subscription`: select the subscription we created for this example.
- - The Target is the table just created in BigQuery (in our case, actor_table).
+ - The `Target` is the table just created in BigQuery (in our case, actor_table).
- - In Cloud Storage path to the JavaScript UDF Source select the JavaScript UDF Source and file.
+ - In `Cloud Storage path to the JavaScript UDF Source` select the JavaScript UDF Source and file.
- - Specify the UDF function name is ‘process’ as such is the name in the code.
+ - Specify the `UDF function name` is `process` as such is the name in the code.
- - Service Account email: input the service account email we’ve been using gke-quickstart-service-account
+ - `Service Account email`: input the service account email we’ve been using `gke-quickstart-service-account`
  - Use default machine type: you can unselect this option and choose a smaller machine type if so needed.
 Otherwise if resources are not an issue, leave as is.

 Run the job.
 The job will take a few minutes to validate and run.